w3c/wai-intro-wcag/content/wcag3-intro.md

 ### Who Develops WCAG 3

 The WCAG technical documents are developed by the Accessibility Guidelines Working Group ([AG WG](https://www.w3.org/WAI/GL/)) with the AG WG Silver Task Force and the Silver Community Group.
 These Groups are part of the World Wide Web Consortium ([W3C](http://www.w3.org)) Web Accessibility Initiative ([WAI](https://www.w3.org/WAI/)).
+You can learn about the development process from [[How WAI Develops Accessibility Standards through the W3C Process: Milestones and Opportunities to Contribute]](/standards-guidelines/w3c-process/).)

 We welcome your [comments](/standards-guidelines/wcag/commenting/) on the WCAG 3 Working Drafts, per [Status: Draft for Review above](#status-draft-for-review).